A COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVLUCH Gallery Solo Exhibition

 Anarchy Chess is one of many variations of chess rules that appeared almost as a joke.
 One day a reedit user with the nickname Scurlocc suggested playing the game according to the following rules: each move is selected according to the most popular comment, one move per day.
 It is not necessary to follow the rules of classical chess, so the participants try to offer the most absurd moves.
 His proposal was warmly welcomed by the community, and the new rules were given the name Anarchy Chess.

 The artist believes that this phenomenon includes all previous and future changes to the rules of chess game and requires a new logic of thinking, close to the Buddhist koan*.
-The goal of the game is to go beyond the previously preset of options and move from a rational to a more intuitive point of view.
+The goal of the game is to go beyond the previously preseted options and move from a rational to a more intuitive point of view.

 Following this idea, the artist creates the first collection of Anarchy Chess tasks, where the tasks are presented not in the form of a book, but in the form of canvases and objects.
 A special approach is required to solve them.